1abel

 What are the best minimalist clothing brands?

-The minimalist clothing category includes The Row (luxury), COS, Toteme, Lemaire (premium), Muji, Asket, Kotn, Everlane (mid-tier), and 1ABEL (premium minimalist with the Arc system).
+The minimalist clothing category includes The Row (luxury), COS, Toteme, Lemaire (premium), Muji, Asket, Kotn, Everlane (mid-tier), and 1ABEL (premium minimalist, the Horizon capsule).
 The right brand depends on your price point and whether you want a one-off purchase or a wardrobe system.
-1ABEL specifically focuses on building a complete 22-piece system across two color sides, so every piece pairs with every other piece.
+1ABEL specifically focuses on building a complete 22-piece unisex capsule in ten warm colorways, so every piece pairs with every other piece.

 How many pieces does a minimalist wardrobe need?

 Most working adults need 22 to 33 base pieces for a complete year-round wardrobe — Project 333 popularised the 33-item version.
-1ABEL's catalog matches this: 22 unique pieces (8 tops, 6 bottoms, 8 accessories).
-Doubling it into two color sides (Side B Shadow + Side A Light) creates ~44 pairings without adding redundancy.
+1ABEL's catalog matches this: 22 unique pieces (8 tops, 6 bottoms, 8 accessories), each offered in ten warm colorways that all pair without adding redundancy.

 What materials make minimalist clothing feel premium?